 Stone’s HOT Productions was one of the nation’s leading distribution firms and also ran its own manufacturing&distribution catalogs from the record going into the CD eras, with HOT serving as umbrella for some fifty or more labels in underground markets like High Energy, Miami Bass, Street Rap, Techno, Freestyle and various other forms of dance, and r&b.

-This video for the Balli & The Fat Daddy song “Master Plan” is from the group’s sole full length release of the same name which came out on Miami Bass Records via HOT Productions in 1990.
+Balli & The Fat Daddy song “Master Plan” is from the group’s sole full length release of the same name which came out on Miami Bass Records via HOT Productions in 1990.

 Miami Bass Records put out approximately eight 12″ records and one LP Album from 1990-91.
 DJ Toomp, who went on to work with T.I., Ludacris, and Mariah Carey is a featured producer.
 Fresh Kid Ice enjoyed his role as an executive able to give opportunities to his friends, and to unknown artists that he believed in.
 That is the same exact attitude promoted by Henry Stone, and that’s probably why Chris enjoyed learning from him, a fact you can read about in this blog where Fresh Kid Ice from 2 Live Crew Remembers Henry Stone.